Requesting Support From Your Employer

 2. Know the Program

-You should assume your company does not know anything about the Communications@Syracuse program, so it’s important to do your research.
-Be sure you understand the costs and time commitments of the program.
-More important, be sure you are able to discuss why earning your master’s degree will be beneficial to your career and to the company.
+You should assume your company does not know anything about the Communications@Syracuse program, so it is important to do your research.
+Be sure you understand:

 Demonstrating your knowledge of the program will show your commitment to your education, but it will also show your company that your education is a worthwhile investment.

 Often, companies that offer tuition assistance also expect something in return.
-This may be an agreement about your length of employment upon completion of the program or progress reports as you complete your coursework.
-You also may be required to maintain a minimum GPA.
+This may be an agreement about how long you will continue to work for your company upon completion of the program or progress reports as you complete your coursework.
+You may also be required to maintain a minimum GPA.
 Be sure to ask your HR representative and manager what is expected of you if assistance is granted.

 While some employers are willing to fund an employee’s full education, others will offer partial support.
 Be sure to enter conversations knowing the amount of funding necessary for you to attend the program and be open to negotiating, if needed.
 The more flexible you can be, the more likely your employer is to agree to support your academic goals.